Signups for the 2021 Crossroads CSA now open!

 What is a CSA?

 CSA stands for Community Supported Agriculture, and it’s a great way for community members to support and be a part of their local food system.
-CSA members are purchasing a “share” of local farmers’ harvests, and during market season—April 14 through November 24—they pick up their weekly boxes of fresh fruits and vegetables from one of a handful of convenient sites throughout Takoma Park, MD, and Takoma, DC.
+CSA members are purchasing a “share” of local farmers’ harvests, and during market season—from April 24 to November 27—they pick up their weekly boxes of fresh fruits and vegetables from one of a handful of convenient sites throughout Takoma Park, MD, and Takoma, DC.
 Typically, CSA members pay for an entire share of produce upfront, and this enables our farmers to plan for the season, purchase and plant new seeds, and cover other production costs.

 Give me the basic rundown.

-- Members can choose to add a bi-weekly share of eggs from the pasture-raised hens at Ladybrook Farm and/or a bi-weekly share of coffee beans locally roasted by Alcoba Coffee.
+• Members can choose to add a bi-weekly share of eggs from the pasture-raised hens at Ladybrook Farm to their produce share.

 Is CSA membership a good fit for me?